pkic/pqccm/_index.md

 ## MTG AG

 [MTG Corporate PKI](https://www.mtg.de/en/public-key-infrastructures/corporate-pki/ ) consists of the two product components MTG Certificate Authority (MTG CARA) and MTG Certificate Lifecycle Manager (CLM).
 Official MTG CARA and CLM releases feature the PQC algorithms ML-DSA and SLH-DSA.
-Support for ML-KEM, hybrid algorithms, LMS, and XMSS is planned to be added in the course of 2026.
+CARA further features composite (i.e., hybrid) signatures according to draft-ietf-lamps-pq-composite-sigs-15 (thus still in an experimentally state), currently only with software key storage.
+Support for ML-KEM, complete support of ML-DSA and ML-KEM composite algorithms, LMS, and XMSS in CARA and CLM is planned to be added until the end of Q2 2026.

 ## Microsoft